ivartanov/sfl2/examples/MinSvc/README.md

 ```
 > sc delete "My Service"
+[SC] DeleteService SUCCESS
 ```

 Test the deletion success by:

 ```
 > sc query "My Service"
+[SC] EnumQueryServicesStatus:OpenService FAILED 1060:

+The specified service does not exist as an installed service.
 ```

 The service must not exist to the moment.